bitcoinwarrior1/dot-validator-selector/README.md

 # dot-validator-selector
-Get the best staking validators programmatically
+Get the best staking validators programmatically.

 ## Introduction
 Selecting validators for staking your DOT/KSM is an arduous process and one that is uncertain and confusing for most users.
 The aim of this module is to auto select validators based on the criteria below so that the user doesn't have to.
-Unless the user is a hardcore power user, the module should make a better decision than the user would without all the time required to research how to select a validator.
+Since most users are not well versed in knowing which validators are best, this module should make a better decision on average without the time commitment necessary to select your own.

 ## Criteria
 This program selects validators based on the following criteria: